-However, exploring the ATM Cave in Belize—is among not just the coolest things I did in Belize, but one of the most unbelizeable experiences of MY LIFE.
-And I once punched a Nazi mechanic into an airplane propeller during a quest to find the Holy Grail so that’s saying something.
+However, exploring the ATM Cave in Belize is among not just the coolest things I did in Belize, but one of the most unbelizeable experiences of my life.
+And I once punched a Nazi mechanic into an airplane propeller during a quest to find the Holy Grail, so that’s saying something.

 The ATM Cave is located somewhere near San Ignacio, Belize in the Cayo District, specifically in the Tapir Mountain Nature Reserve of Western Belize.
 And if that isn’t enough information, here’s a map to clear it up:

-I told you it was a trek to get there.
+Yeah, it’s a bit of a trek to get there.

-But for me, all that was just a bonus.
+But for me, all that glitters was just a bonus.
 There could have been modern-day pencil sharpeners and an algebra exam at the end and I’d still list my day at the ATM Cave in Belize at the top of badass things I’ve done.

-I signed up for an ATM cave tour on little more than blind faith after all of the descriptions I read on the experience provided less useful information than a swamp conversation with Yoda.
+I signed up for the ATM cave tour on little more than blind faith after all of the descriptions I read on the experience provided less useful information than a swamp conversation with Yoda.
 Do or do not—there is no… explaining what the ATM Cave in Belize is all about apparently.